henrygd/beszel/readme.md

 ### Binary

 > [!TIP]
 > If using Linux, see [guides/systemd.md](/supplemental/guides/systemd.md) for a script to install the hub or agent as a system service.
-The agent installer will be built into the web UI in the future.
+This is also built into the web UI.

 Download and run the latest binaries from the [releases page](https://github.com/henrygd/beszel/releases) or use the commands below.